Forming A New Club

 Mission Statement.
 What is the Clubs goal?
 How does the club plan to be involved in their community?
 Is the Clubs goal to be guardians of a specific breed or is the club more focused on hosting excellent performance events?

 Name of the Club.
 Be sure the Clubs name will properly reflect what the club is interested in and the events they wish to host.
-Naming a club "The Dog Obedience Club" may not best reflect a club that is wishing to host Conformation, Nosework, and Drag Racing.
+Naming a club "The Dog Obedience Club" may not best reflect a club that is wishing to host Conformation, Nosework, and Agility.

 Types of Dog Events Clubs